-The Atlas 150 allows you to made 3 types of pasta: lasagne with a maximum width of 150 mm, 6.5 mm Fettuccine and 1.5 mm Tagliolini.
+The Atlas 150 allows you to make 3 types of pasta: lasagne with a maximum width of 150 mm, 6.5 mm Fettuccine and 1.5 mm Tagliolini.

 What is the best way to clean the Atlas 150 pasta machine?

 The outer surfaces may be cleaned easily with a damp cloth.
-Marcato has also developed special removable polymeric resin combs to thoroughly clean the cutting rollers; to remove the combs and clean them we recommend reading the instructions provided in the product’s manual or watch the video below.
+Marcato has also developed special removable polymeric resin combs to thoroughly clean the cutting rollers; to remove the combs and clean them we recommend reading the instructions provided in the product’s manual or watching the video below at the time set to 4:44.
 Never wash any of the parts under running water or in the dishwasher.

 What size ravioli is produced by the Ravioli Tablet?

 The Tablet can produce 10 - 50x50mm square ravioli at a time each holding about 1 teaspoonful of filling.

 Why won’t the two sheets of ravioli pasta stay sealed?

 When filling the ravioli, the pasta sheet might have become too dry.
 Moisten the edges of the first pasta sheet around the filling with a brush, before applying the second sheet.
 Never dust with flour the sides of the pasta sheets that come in contact with each other.